An interchange of comments on another blog amounted to a text-critical look of a modern text that was about textual transmission!

 To read Colborne’s posting in its entirety (it’s not long), go here.
 I find non sequiturs in it (not at all characteristic of his writing, and probably not so in his analysis, based on his view of the will of God).
 Specifically, I disagree . . .

 . . . that the sovereignty and providence of God require Him to have been directly involved in text transmission

 . . . that any involvement of God in text transmission would necessitate that He controlled the hands of scribes

 . . . that God’s sovereignty requires that he intends for us to read certain words (as opposed to translated or paraphrased renderings) as scripture²

 . . . that my confidence in God’s providence necessarily dissipates if I find Him to have built in some allowances for chance

 I have over several months found Colborne to be more logically oriented than I, and I take him to be my intellectual superior.
 He is typically patient and gracious, too, so I’m confident that he will support my right to differ on points here.
-I’m also confident that neither Colborne’s nor my theories on this topic constitutes the final word on text transmission or God’s providence!
+I’m also confident that neither Colborne’s theory nor my own constitutes the final word on text transmission or God’s providence!

 ~ ~ Postlude ~ ~